by Karen Boyce, RN,CDDN,SANE

 designed to support people who have dual diagnosis and to help them remain in their Current living arrangement.

-support and are complimentary to the National Association for Dual Diagnosis DSP Certification.
+The training topics are designed to develop DSP competency in dual diagnosis support and are complimentary to the National Association for Dual Diagnosis DSP Certification.

-or call the Education Department at 215.546.0300 ex.
-3681 for more details.
+If you have any questions about the trainings offered, please call the Education Department at 215.546.0300 extension 3681 for more details.

-Learn more about the
+Click here to learn more about the

 PA Dual Diagnosis Direct Support Curriculum.